lacolegiala/movie-app/README.md

 ## Description

-A movie app where users can browse movies and make lists of them.
+A movie app where users can browse movies and logged in users can make lists of them.
 Uses The Movie Database Api (https://www.themoviedb.org/) as backend.

+## Technologies used
+- React
+- Typescript
+- Netlify

 ## Working hours